bwRavencl/ControllerBuddy-Pages/index.md

         A profile always targets a specific game.
 The game must be configured so that the inputs that ControllerBuddy simulates are bound to actual actions in the game.
         For example, if a ControllerBuddy profile contains an action that should perform a *G*-Key press to raise and lower the landing gear, the *G*-Key must be mapped to the landing gear function in the game.

         Most games come with certain default mappings, it is recommended to stick to these mappings and create ControllerBuddy profiles that target the default mappings.
-If a function does not have a default mapping, it should be mapped to a button of the vJoy device, both in ControllerBuddy and in the game.
-The same goes for all Axis functions.
+If a function does not have a default mapping, it should be mapped to a button of the virtual joystick device, both in ControllerBuddy and in the game.
+The same goes for all axis functions.

         The following steps will help you decide how to map a game function to your controller:
         - Mapping an axis function:

-           In the game        | map the axis function to an unused axis of the vJoy device In ControllerBuddy | create a matching mapping axis / button of your gamepad to the axis of the vJoy device
+           In the game        | map the axis function to an unused axis of the virtual joystick device In ControllerBuddy | create a matching mapping axis / button of your gamepad to the axis of the virtual joystick device
         - Mapping a button / keyboard function that have a default keyboard shortcut:

            In the game        | lookup the keyboard shortcut In ControllerBuddy | create a matching mapping from a button / axis of your gamepad to the keyboard shortcut
         - Mapping a function that is not mapped by default:

-           In the game        | map the function to an unused button of the vJoy device In ControllerBuddy | create a matching mapping a button / axis of your gamepad to the button of the vJoy device
+           In the game        | map the function to an unused button of the virtual joystick device In ControllerBuddy | create a matching mapping a button / axis of your gamepad to the button of the virtual joystick device

         **Important:** It is recommended that you export or backup your game configuration and keep it with your ControllerBuddy profile.

         What follows are some general guidelines on how to proceed when creating a new profile from scratch:
-        1. In the game remove all existing default mappings (axes and buttons) to your gamepad, otherwise they will interfere with the mappings done via ControllerBuddy and the vJoy device.
+        1. In the game remove all existing mappings (axes and buttons) for your gamepad.
-        (This step is not necessary if you are using a DualShock 4 or DualSense gamepad!)
+        This is to ensure that the game only acts upon the inputs that are sent by ControllerBuddy.
+If you do not do this, you may end up with conflicting mappings, which will lead to unexpected behavior.
         2. Start by mapping the main control axes (elevator, ailerons, rudder, throttle) as part of the *Default Mode*
         3. Add a *Look Mode* and a *View Mode* as described above
         4. Add mappings for basic functions such as: landing gear, flaps, brakes.
 Normally these mappings should be part of the *Default Mode*.
 However, exceptions can be made: in modern aircraft such as the F/A-18 Hornet, the flaps are only used during take-off and landing and in addition other functions such as the tailhook fall into the same category.
 Since we only have a limited number of gamepad buttons available it makes sense to put all of these functions only used during take-off and landing into a dedicated mode.